Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Returns' and the resource 'metadata for a file', listing specific fields (uploader, timestamp, size, MIME type) and URLs (thumbnail, preview, original).
-This distinguishes it clearly from siblings like upload-file or delete-page.
+The description clearly states the tool returns metadata and download URLs for a file, specifying the fields (uploader, timestamp, size, MIME type) and the types of URLs (thumbnail, preview, original).
+It also notes the automatic 'File:' prefix addition, which helps distinguish it from sibling tools like upload-file or update-file.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.